aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

-# Guidance for Media Lake on AWS
+# Guidance for a Media Lake on AWS

 > **Table of Contents**
 >